davebenson/doom4-walkthrough/README.md

 Keep going: you'll get to the other intake.
 Turn it off using the panel, and jump down the hatch (just like the one you came up).
 You should find a shaft with FIELD DRONE 8.1 in it.

 Reverse your steps, and turn the air intake back on.
-Step in, and even the ride up!
+Step in, and enjoy the ride up!

 Climbing up you'll get to a 4-way shaft intersection:  directly in front and in back of you are each of the twin intakes.
 The in-game waypoint points you toward BFG Labs Lobby.
 The other direction has some armor if you need it.